Emotional Abuse Checklist: 10 Red Flags

 How do emotional abuse victims act?

-After undergoing the cycle of emotional abuse chart, the victims are likely to isolate themselves from others.
+After undergoing the cycle on the emotional abuse chart, the victims are likely to isolate themselves from others.
 They might also develop low self-esteem while they try to adapt to the abuser’s expectations.
-In some cases, emotional abuse can cause mental disorders in a victim which might need professional help or support.

 The road ahead!